 - Microgreens - optional

-- In a small bowl, dissolve unflavored gelatin in water.
+- Dissolve unflavored gelatin in water, in a small bowl.
 Set aside.

-- In a small saucepan, combine the feta cheese and heavy cream, and simmer over moderate heat until the feta is slightly melted, about 1 minute.
+- Combine the feta cheese and heavy cream in a small saucepan, and simmer over moderate heat until the feta is slightly melted, about 1 minute.
 Stir in the softened gelatin and transfer to a blender.

 - Puree until fairly smooth.
 Season with white pepper.
 Scrape the mixture into a bowl and refrigerate until set, about 30 minutes.